The EG-ABI community organizes regular, hands-on meetings related to a range of projects and other matters of general interest.

 report from the 2016 workshop in Delmenhorst, Germany

 Southern Ocean Diet and Energetics Database

 Information related to diet and energy flow is fundamental to a diverse range of Antarctic and Southern Ocean biological and ecosystem studies.
-EG-ABI and the Expert Group on Birds and Marine Mammals are collating a centralised database of such information to assist the scientific community in this work.
-It includes data related to diet and energy flow from conventional (e.g. gut content) and modern (e.g. molecular) studies, stable isotopes, fatty acids, and energetic content.
-It is a product of the SCAR community and open for all to participate in and use.
+EG-ABI is collating a centralised database of such information to assist the scientific community in this work.
+It will include data related to diet and energy flow from conventional (e.g. gut content) and modern (e.g. molecular) studies, stable isotopes, fatty acids, and energetic content.
+It will be a product of the SCAR community and open for all to participate in and use.

 Antarctic or Southern Ocean researchers holding such data, or interested in using such data in their work, are encouraged to make contact.

 We are holding an open information session as well as a workshop at the 2017 SCAR Biology symposium to show the current state of the database, invite further data contributions, and solicit ideas on how these data could be used and what additional system functionality might be valuable.
 Come along and see how you can be involved!

 Core working group:

 - Antonio Aguera (Université libre de Bruxelles, Belgium)